Release Notes for Confluent Cloud¶

 - Confluent Cloud Metrics API GA

 - The Confluent Cloud Metrics API is now GA with new metrics for connection counts and request rates.
-It is enabled for all newly provisioned clusters and is rolling out to existing clusters in AWS, GCP, and Azure at this time.
+It is enabled for all newly provisioned clusters and is rolling out to existing clusters in AWS, Google Cloud, and Azure at this time.
 For more information, see Confluent Cloud Metrics.

 - Confluent Cloud Azure Blob Storage Sink GA